-- B1.
-The Information Strategy and Services Syndicate should be replaced by a strengthened Information Services and Systems Committee (ISSC) which is better equipped to shape and drive the provision of high-quality information services and systems across the University. - B2.
-There should be an ISSC Operations Sub-committee that takes responsibility for the delivery and day-to-day operation of the University's information services and systems. - C1.
-The University should appoint an Information Services and Systems Director. - C2.
-The UCS and MISD should be merged into a single organisation under the leadership of the new Director as soon as possible.
-The ISSC should examine whether other central service providers should also migrate to the new organisation. - C3.
-The existing central provision of services including e-mail, the backbone network, the JANET connection, and the provision of information services such as CUFS, CHRIS and CamSIS, should continue, with future priorities determined by the ISSC. - C4.
-There should be a central service that offers an affordable supported desktop service to Schools, Departments and Institutions. - D1.
+- B2.
+The ISC should be free to determine the final details of sub-committees, but the panel would recommend that there should at least be sub-committees for: Research, Teaching and Learning and Business Systems, as well as a User Forum.
+The Business Systems sub-committee should be chaired by the Registrary; the other sub-committees and the User Forum should be chaired by Council appointees to the ISC. - C1.
+The University should appoint a Director of Information Services, reporting to the Vice-Chancellor. - C2.
+The UCS and MISD should be merged into a single organisation, University Information Services, under the leadership of the new Director as soon as possible.
+This merged organisation should also include the existing High Performance Computing Service, but not, at the present time, CARET. - C3.
+The existing central provision of services including (but not restricted to) email, the backbone network, the JANET connection, security and training, as well as the provision of information services such as CUFS, CHRIS and CamSIS, should continue, with future priorities determined by the ISC. - C4.
+There should be a central service that offers an affordable but flexible, supported "desktop" service to Schools, Departments and Institutions, accessible by mobile devices, and supporting a range of operating systems. - D1.
 Schools and non-School Institutions should have responsibility for ensuring that their staff and students have access to the levels of service set by the ISSC and referred to in A3 and A4.
 Schools, Departments and other Institutions should consider whether this can most effectively be done by local provision, at School level, or by use of a centrally provided service. - D2.
-Each School and non-School Institution should identify or appoint one or more IT Co-ordinators. - E1.
-The University, Schools and Institutions should review the career structures and employment arrangements of its computing support staff with urgency, with the aim of improving the mobility of individuals and the flexibility of teams.
+Each School and non-School Institution should identify or appoint one or more IT Co-ordinators from among the IT staff in the School.
+Each School and non-School Institution should also appoint a senior academic (or equivalent) as the user lead. - E1.
+The University should reform the career structures and employment arrangements of its computing support staff with urgency, with the aim of improving the mobility of individuals and the flexibility of teams. - F1.

-- F1.
 An intuitive user interface is a critical component of modern systems, and Project Boards for the development and purchase of particular systems must ensure that this is considered at every stage of development. - F2.
-The ISSC should strengthen the involvement of Schools and Departments in decisions about strategic investment in information systems to ensure that their needs are properly considered alongside those of the central administration. - F3.
+The ISSC should strengthen the involvement of Schools and Departments in decisions about strategic investment in information systems to ensure that their needs are properly considered alongside those of the central administration.

+- F3.
 The ISSC should review whether urgent action is needed to provide basic useroriented facilities to assist with the everyday business of academic and administrative staff. - F4.
 A modular approach to information systems development should be adopted based on a common architecture and public, clearly documented, interfaces to accelerate delivery and stimulate innovation. - G1.
-The oversight of provision of large-scale high-performance computing should become a University-level responsibility. - G2.
-There should be an ISSC Research Computing Sub-committee that takes responsibility for the provision and coordination of high performance research computing facilities.
+The oversight of provision of large-scale high-performance computing should become a University-level responsibility.